How to Run an Effective Meeting

 - Consider an Informal Meeting - Institute a monthly “stand-up” meeting — possibly even in the break room or a lounge space with couches.
 If you don’t need everyone, try to avoid the sterile, forced feeling of the conference room and look for a more informal setting in the office.
 These are best reserved for smaller announcements or a casual setting to get employee feedback or brainstorming ideas.

-- Get on the Calendar - Consistency is best.
+- Plan Meetings in Advance - Consistency is best.
 For instance, in newsrooms, there is always an editorial meeting first thing in the morning at the same time.
 When employees know what to expect and what time to be there, they can be prepared.
 Scheduling last-minute meetings can be a frustrating and slow progress.
 (If someone has an important client meeting already scheduled, forcing them to reschedule at the last minute isn’t good for anyone.)
 Genius Tip: Create a conference room reservation schedule with an online sign up.

 - Provide Incentives - While you’ll run into companies that provide big incentives for attending certain meetings — think tickets to top concerts of Broadway plays — you don’t need to be nearly that extravagant.
 Mix things up with a lunch and learn or breakfast items at an early meeting.
 You can also offer employee recognition with regular “job well done” shout outs where employees who are recognized can leave a half hour early that day.
 Genius Tip: Try these 51 employee recognition and appreciation ideas at your next meeting.